littleniche/scripts/README.md

 I upload some of my Linux automation stuff here.
 Hope it helps you.

 In case you find any discrepancies or updates, feel free to react out.

+### For any file, if comment like "IMPORTANT REMARK" exists, please read it carefully.